COVID-19 vaccination in the United States: Background

 On July 16, the FDA approved a request by Pfizer to give its vaccine a priority review designation, meaning that final approval of the vaccine would be pursued on an expedited timetable.
 While priority review processes usually take up to six months, it was expected that the Pfizer vaccine may be approved within weeks.
 On August 23, the FDA announced that it had formally approved the Pfizer vaccine for individuals 16 and over.
 It remains subject to EUA for individuals aged 12 to 15.

 Incentives

-Efforts have been made by private businesses to help encourage vaccination, including ridesharing services offering free transport to vaccine clinic sites, and promotional incentives and discounts being offered to those who present proof of a recent vaccination.
+Efforts have been made by private businesses and civic entities to help encourage vaccination.
+Incentives were promoted via local news, ads, government outreach, and apps.
+Incentives included time off from work, providing childcare and similar services, ridesharing services offering free transport to vaccine clinic sites, and promotional incentives and discounts being offered to those who present proof of a recent vaccination.

 Free items included beer, pizza, crawfish, donuts, and french fries.
 Some sports teams established partnerships to offer vaccine clinics at their venues on game days, with free tickets to games offered to those who use the clinics.
 Free cannabis was available in Washington State when getting a vaccine at a dispensary.

 Massachusetts ran a free lottery for fully vaccinated people, and gave out $6.5 million to ten people in the form of cash and scholarships.

 Ohio ran a similar lottery, Maine gave away hunting licenses, and West Virginia gave away $100 savings bonds.